STRIKES! They scare the life out of me as the outcomes are so predictable.

-To carry out such ‘blackmail’ at a time when the country is in such a bad state, causing loss of valuable income, not to mention the inconvenience to the public at large, is selfish and greedy to say the least.
+To carry out such ‘blackmail’ at a time when the country is in such a bad state, causing loss of valuable income, not to mention the inconvenience to the public at large, is selfish and greedy to

 Public services have been overstaffed and feather bedded for far too long and now should be the time for them to show a little concern for the mess the country is in.